joemasilotti/masilotti.com/_posts/turbo-ios/2021-03-19-forms-and-basic-authentication.md

 ### Step 2: Wire up the JavaScript

-If you are using webpack(er), you can add following to the end of your JavaScript pack.
+If you are using webpack(er), you can add the following to the end of your JavaScript pack.
 This imports the framework and exposes it to native adapters.

 ```javascript
 import { Turbo } from “@hotwired/turbo-rails”